uxtxarly/uxcuellar.github.io/collections/_cases/tid-migration.md

 Trimble Construction One is a suite of software solutions designed for construction companies, which includes two well-established ERPs: **Spectrum and Vista**.
 While both applications serve different markets and have slightly different capabilities, they shared one common issue in 2022: outdated login systems.
 To meet internal security requirements and offer a unified user experience across Trimble products, the company decided to implement a new authentication system called **Trimble ID (TID)**.
 This project aimed to migrate all Spectrum and Vista users to TID.

-Legacy software often comes with its share of complications, such as different technologies and systems that were implemented over time.
-This can make project planning more complex, as there are various scenarios to account for.
-We discovered that 92% of ERP users were still logging in using an older system called ERPID, while 8% had already transitioned to the more modern Viewpoint ID (VPID).
-Some VPID users also had a federated AAD (Microsoft) login or enabled 2-factor authentication (2FA), each requiring different migration strategies.
+Legacy software often comes with its share of complications, such as varying technologies and systems implemented over time.
+This can make project planning complex, as there are numerous scenarios to account for.
+Through user research, we discovered that 92% of ERP users were still logging in using an older system called ERPID, while 8% had already transitioned to the more modern Viewpoint ID (VPID).
+Of the VPID users, 10% utilized a federated AAD (Microsoft) login, and 7% had enabled 2-factor authentication (2FA), each requiring unique migration strategies.

+#### Metrics at a Glance:

+- Total users to be migrated: 500,000
+- Active daily users during migration planning: 120,000
+- Total VPID users in Phase 1: 60,000
+  - Federated AAD users: 6,000
+  - 2FA users: 4,200

 <figure><img src="/assets/images/tid-old_login.png" alt="old login screens"><figcaption>Screen captures of the old authentication systems.</figcaption></figure>

-The decision was made to tackle the migration in two phases:

-- **Phase 1: Migrate the VPID users** (around 60,000).
-This number felt manageable, and the goal was to ensure a smooth migration.
-If issues arose, we didn't want to overwhelm customer support.
+### Project Phases

+#### Phase 1: Migrating VPID Users

+This phase targeted approximately 60,000 VPID users, representing a manageable subset of the overall user base.
+The objective was to ensure a seamless migration with minimal customer support overhead.
+If issues arose, the reduced volume would mitigate their impact.

+#### Phase 2: Migrating ERPID Users

-- **Phase 2: Migrate the ERPID users**.
-Technically, they needed to be first moved to VPID, then TID—but this process would be largely transparent to the users.
+ERPID users first needed to transition to VPID before moving to TID—a process that would be largely transparent to the users.
+This phase encompassed over 440,000 users, necessitating additional planning and monitoring to minimize disruption.

 ### Mapping and Designing Scenarios